-2.3 Emotional Response to Graphics
+2.3.
+Emotional Response to Graphics

 There has been little work investigating a person's emotional response to computer-generated graphics.
-Hertzmann [2010] motivates this issue well, pointing out that perceptual, aesthetic, and emotional content of artistic images are at least somewhat independent: "a work that is interesting is not necessarily beautiful."
-For 'interesting' we could substitute various other descriptive terms.
+Hertzmann [20] motivates this issue well, pointing out that perceptual, aesthetic, and emotional content of artistic images are at least somewhat independent: "a

+'interesting' we could substitute various other descriptive terms.
 There are numerous studies of the aesthetic properties of images, and perceptual studies are also common, but studies of emotional responses to NPR are rare.
-We previously mentioned the efforts of Duke et al. [2003] in this regard.
-Shugrina, Betke, and Colomosse [2006] use a 2D arousal-valence emotional space, but for image synthesis, not for evaluation of responses to other images.
+We previously mentioned the efforts of Duke et al. [14] in this regard.
+Shugrina, Betke, and Colomosse [13] use a 2D arousal-valence emotional space, but for image synthesis, not for evaluation of responses to other images.
 In fact, with their interactive system, detecting the user's emotional response to the image being created forges a probably undesirable feedback loop.
-Colton et al. [2008] also generate NPR images based on emotion, but use automated facial expression analysis to determine a viewer's emotional state, which in turn determines the NPR approach to use for image generation.
-Mar et al. [2007] investigated fundamental physiological reactions (in terms of blood oxygenation in the brain) to live-action or computeranimated agents and found that the response associated with the perception of agency was greater for the real versus the animated agents.
+Colton et al. [21] also generate NPR images based on emotion, but use automated facial expression analysis to determine a viewer's emotional state, which in turn determines the NPR approach to use for image generation.
+Mar et al. [22] investigated fundamental physiological reactions (in terms of blood oxygenation in the brain) to live-action or computer-animated agents and found that the response associated with the perception of agency was greater for the real versus the animated agents.
 Although they did not control the rendering of the animated agents, they used identical film clips from a movie that had been adjusted by animators to look like cartoons.